SupraJames/z80-mbc2/README.md

 Because the memory is overwritten during the test, we avoid the first 0x300 bytes of the top half of RAM, and the last 0xFF bytes to avoid killing the stack.

+If we encounter an error, the program will HALT and tell you which address and bit pattern caused the issue.

 I have been testing it by simply pasting the .hex file into iLoad.

 Sample output: